Daniel J. Frey

 They plunged their populations into wars, blaming others for their own financial and moral circumstance.

-It's easy to say the devil made me do it, then it is to take personal responsibility for your own failing.
+It's easy to say the devil made me do it, but it's harder to take personal responsibility for your own failures.

 Your own demons.